Joker5766/DSA-160-Days-Challenge/Week 1/Day6.md

         Map<Integer, Integer> countMap = new HashMap<>();
         for (int num: nums){
             countMap.put(num, countMap.getOrDefault(num, 0) + 1);
-            //This is where we are storing in a map key(i.e. Number) and its value(i.e. Times it appeared) }
+        }
         List<Integer> myList = new ArrayList<>();
         for (Map.Entry<Integer, Integer> entry: countMap.entrySet()){